Temporary and part-time work

 In our jobs database we include opportunities for temporary and part-time work in and around Swansea during term-time and vacation periods.
 You can view the jobs database here.
 Go to the "casual and part-time work section" after you have registered.

-Our Careers Advisers have produced a leaflet to help you find part-time jobs: Looking for part-time work
+Jennie Drewson, one of our Careers Advisers has produced a leaflet to help you find part-time jobs: Looking for part-time work

 The Students' Union also advertises part-time and temporary jobs.

 The University guidelines limit the hours that its Students work (Currently 15 hours a week for Undergraduates and 6 hours for Post graduates during term time.
 Please take time to read the guidelines here.

 See advice, hints and tips on the TARGET Jobs website on finding and applying for part-time paid work.

 Jobs are advertised in the Wednesday edition of the South Wales Evening Post (available in the Library) and on their website.

 In general, over half of all jobs are found through networking rather than advertisements or recruitment consultancies.
 The basic principle is simple – it’s about talking to people and building your list of personal contacts through family, friends, social activities, online networking sites etc. See our hints and tips on our networking page.

 Ask around.
 Many local businesses like supermarkets, shops, bars and restaurants often put cards or posters in their windows or premises, especially in locations where lots of people pass by, and this way you may find out about jobs before they’ve been advertised.
 Always take copies of your CV and covering letter with you.
 Practise a “1 minute CV” – a brief verbal summary of your experience, skills and personal qualities.

 If you’re enterprise-minded or interested in a creative approach to generating opportunities, the Internet offers outlets for all kinds of work and many niche markets.
 Just to give you some ideas:

 - www.loulabella.co.uk An online business designing and making handbag organisers.